Mictronics/readsb/README-json.md

    * squawk: the 4-digit squawk (octal representation)
    * flight: the flight name / callsign
    * lat, lon: the aircraft position in decimal degrees
+   * nucp: the NUCp (navigational uncertainty category) reported for the position
    * seen_pos: how long ago (in seconds before "now") the position was last updated
    * altitude: the aircraft altitude in feet, or "ground" if it is reporting it is on the ground
    * vert_rate: vertical rate in feet/minute